deva666/Peko/README.md

     `PermissionResult.Denied.DeniedPermanently` -> subclass of `PermissionResult.Denied`, returned when no
     permissions need a Rationale and at least one of the permissions has a ticked Do Not Ask Again check box

-    `PermissionResult.Denied.JustDenied` -> subclass of `PermissionResult.Denied`, returned
+    `PermissionResult.Denied.JustDenied` -> subclass of `PermissionResult.Denied`, returned when
-    when no Rationale needed nor permanently denied
+    previous two cases are not the cause, for example if you forget to register the Permission in AndroidManifest

 * `PermissionRationale` interface was removed.
 Library does not show Permission Rationales anymore.
     You can check now if `PermissionResult` is of type `PermissionResult.NeedsRationale` and implement the rationale yourself.

+*  Added support for requesting permissions with LiveData

 ##